 4. PARTHENOGENESIS HAS BEEN OBSERVED IN A HAMMERHEAD

 This is maybe one of the most unusual hammerhead shark facts!
-Parthenogenesis, or the phenomenon of a female fertilizing her own egg without sperm, has been observed in a Bonnethead shark.
-In 2001, a female Bonnethead surprised workers at Omaha’s Henry Doorly Zoo by giving birth even though she hadn’t been around a male in three years.
+Parthenogenesis, or the phenomenon of a female fertilizing her own egg without sperm, has been observed in a bonnethead shark.
+In 2001, a female bonnethead surprised workers at Omaha’s Henry Doorly Zoo by giving birth even though she hadn’t been around a male in three years.
 The pup’s DNA confirmed that it had only come from the mother, meaning that the shark had reproduced on her own.

 5. THREE SPECIES ARE ENDANGERED